How to Change Preferred Band for Wi-Fi adapter in Windows 11

 How do I manually change Wi-Fi between 2.4 and 5GHZ?

 The most effective way to manually switch between bands is to configure your router to broadcast separate network names (SSIDs) for the 2.4GHz and 5GHz bands.
-Once separated, you can simply select the specific network name in your Windows 11 Wi-Fi settings to force your device onto the desired frequency.
+Once separated, you can then select the specific network name in your Windows 11 Wi-Fi settings to force your device onto the desired frequency.

 Was this guide helpful?